CascadesCarnivoreProject/Carnassial/README.md

 * Reconyx HyperFire, UltraFire, MicroFire, and RapidFire cameras
 * SpyPoint Force-10D and 11D cameras from 2016 or newer

 Having these in our archives helps us help you, so don't be shy.
+See "Contacting the Carnassial Development Team" below for how to reach us.

+If you'd like to translate Carnassial into your language it's easy.
+Send us your edited version of Resources.xaml or drop us a line and we'll set you up.

 If you're a developer and would like to submit a pull request please see below.